Noon Kiwanis Blog

 Lynden High School FFA/Ag.
 Department

-John Grubbs Lynden High School CTE coordinator gave a report on the High Schools Agriculture/Innovation Department.
+John Grubbs Lynden High School CTE coordinator gave a report on Lynden High School’s Agriculture/Innovation Department.
 He talked about the types of CTE training and career advising their clubs and classes offer Lynden students.
-The teachers and advisors work to ‘think outside the box for pairing kids interested to the Ag. and tech. industries.‘ He gave detailed information about class/club oversight and how they are developed to give students opportunities to directly apply what they learn in an industry relevant way.
+The teachers and advisors work to ‘think outside the box for pairing kids interested in the Ag. and tech. industries.‘ He gave detailed information about class/club’s oversight and how assignments are developed giving students opportunities to directly apply what they learn in an industry relevant way.
 He gave an example of how one student took his education to Spokane, WA, trained and received his private pilot license and currently flies drones for the agriculture industry.
-Likeminded participating youth can participate in state and national competitions and provide useful student training work in areas of GIS, drone and robotics application, and Arduino programming using Microsoft provided kits to streamline needs like soil crop data collection.
-From there, the student participants learn how to analyze their collected data, compare results and provide competently researched recommendations in professionally written proposals in preparation for their future employers and/or clients.
+Likeminded participating youth can participate in state and national competitions and provide useful student training work in areas of GIS, drone and robotics application, and Arduino programming using Microsoft provided kits to streamline agricultural needs such as soil crop data collection.
+From there, the students learn how to analyze their collected data, compare results and provide competently researched recommendations in professionally written proposals in preparation for their employment.
 A well delivered presentation of a well-rounded FFA/ Ag.
 Department opportunity for our youth!

 Whatcom Community Foundation Presentation